-• If the minimum aperture value of the lens blinks in the viewfinder, reduce the shutter speed by turning the electronic input dial until the blinking stops.
+• If the smallest aperture value (i.e.maximum aperture) of the lens blinks in the viewfinder, reduce the shutter speed by turning the electronic input dial until the blinking stops.

-If the maximum aperture value of the lens blinks in the viewfinder, increase the shutter speed by turning the electronic input dial until the blinking stops.
+If the largest aperture value (i.e.minimum aperture) of the lens blinks in the viewfinder, increase the shutter speed by turning the electronic input dial until the blinking stops.